johnfire/art_management_program/README.md

    sort fotos into folders based on type ( basic level of sorting)

    organize paintings into sub catagories

    set the system up to display a foto of your painting with the data

+   create pdfs from the .md sheet

 still to do:

-   create pdfs from the odt sheet 80% done bug here
+   change output directory of pdf to painting.info

 possibly in the future:

    system that automatically prodces catalogs of work as set up by the artist for shows, fairs advertising etc.

-   right now, 15 jan 2020 I am using the program and debuging it, I hope to release it as a python PyPl program by feb 1 2020, so that others can use it as well.
+   right now, 18 jan 2020 I am using the program and debuging it, I hope to release it as a python PyPl program by feb 1 2020, so that others can use it as well.

    if anyone would like to help, im planning on releasing this to the pypl repository in a few weeks when i get some more functionality in , as a shareware/ freeware software tool for artists. im looking for people to help with writing the program, documentation, and suggesting new features etc. you can contact me here if you are interested.